 - 13. Personnel within the firm responsible for establishing and maintaining the firm's system of quality control shall have an understanding of the entire text of this ISQC (UK), including its application and other explanatory material, to understand its objective and to apply its requirements properly. - 14.
-The firm shall comply with each requirement of this ISQC (UK) unless, in the circumstances of the firm, the requirement is not relevant to the services provided in
+The firm shall comply with each requirement of this ISQC (UK) unless, in the circumstances of the firm, the requirement is not relevant to the services provided in respect of audits and reviews of financial statements, and other assurance and related services engagements.

-&lt;sup>3b In the UK, Section 494A of the Companies Act 2006.

-In the UK, "issuer" and "regulated market" have the same meaning as in Part 6 of the Financial Services and Markets Act 2000.

-- respect of audits and reviews of financial statements, and other assurance and related services engagements.
 (Ref: Para.
+A1-A1-1)

+^{3c} In the UK, Section 494A of the Companies Act 2006.

+^{3d} In the UK, "issuer" and "regulated market" have the same meaning as in Part 6 of the Financial Services and Markets Act 2000.

-A1-A1-1) - 15.
-The requirements are designed to enable the firm to achieve the objective stated in this ISQC (UK).
+- 15. The requirements are designed to enable the firm to achieve the objective stated in this ISQC (UK).
 The proper application of the requirements is therefore expected to provide a sufficient basis for the achievement of the objective.
-However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm shall consider whether there are particular matters or circumstances that require the firm to establish policies and procedures in addition to those required by this ISQC (UK) to meet the stated objective.

-15D-1.
-The firm shall:

-- (a) Take into consideration the scale and complexity of the firm's activities when complying with the requirements set out in paragraphs 16D-1, 16D-2, 20D-1, 21D-1, 29D-1, 29D-2, 32D-1 and 48D-1 of this ISQC (UK); and - (b) Be able to demonstrate to the competent authority3d that the firm's policies and procedures designed to achieve compliance with the applicable requirements of this ISQC (UK) are appropriate given the scale and complexity of the firm's activities.
+However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm shall consider whether there are particular matters or circumstances that require the firm to establish policies and procedures in addition to those required by this ISQC (UK) to meet the stated objective. - 15-1.
+The firm shall: - (a) Take into consideration the scale and complexity of the firm's activities when complying with the requirements set out in paragraphs 16-1, 16-2, 20-1, 21-1, 29-1, 29-2, 32-1 and 48-1 of this ISQC (UK); and - (b) Be able to demonstrate to the competent authority^{3e} that the firm's policies and procedures designed to achieve compliance with the applicable requirements of this ISQC (UK) are appropriate given the scale and complexity of the firm's activities.